mtlynch/slide-decks/content/show-and-tell-2020-05/_index.md

 * There are forums and social networks for bloggers, but...
   * They don't accept external links
-  * They don't want people popping in to promote their own post
+  * They don't want people popping in to promote their own posts
 * Difficult to rank for almost any search term related to blogging

 ---